guenoledc/ethereum-web3-plus/README.md

 setTimeout(function(){  es.stopWatching();   }, 5000); // stop after 5 seconds
 ```
 The log object has the same format as above, but the isNew flag is set to true.
+The watching subscribes to future events from block historyToBlock __+1__ to 'latest'.

 ### web3.completeLog  (from version 0.2.4)
 This is a simple addOn to web3 to collect 2 fields from the transaction and add them to the log: